wongchunka/echo_annotation_app/README.md

 ## Notes

 - All annotations directly modify the source CSV file
 - The last_update column is automatically updated with timestamps when annotations are saved
+- Tesing